The complex of $r$-co-connected subgraphs, chordality and Fr\"oberg's theorem: Abstract

 \section{Abstract}

 We introduce a new family of pure simplicial complexes, called the $r$-co-connected complex of $G$ with respect to $A$, $\Sigma_r(A,G)$, where $r\geq 1$ is a natural number, $G$ is a simple graph, and $A$ is a subset of vertices.
 Interestingly, when $A$ is empty, this complex is precisely the Alexander dual of the $r$-independence complex of $G$.
 We focus on uncovering the relationship between the topological and combinatorial properties of the complex and the algebraic and homological properties of the Stanley-Reisner ideal of the dual complex.
-First, we prove that $\Sigma_r(A,G)$ is vertex decomposable whenever the induced subgraph $G[A]$ is connected and nonempty, yielding a versatile deletion–link calculus for higher independence via Alexander duality.
+A key ingredient in this proof is an auxilary complex that encodes local connectivity.
+First, we prove that $\Sigma_r(A,G)$ is vertex decomposable whenever the induced subgraph $G[A]$ is connected and nonempty, yielding a versatile deletion-link calculus for higher independence via Alexander duality.
 Furthermore, when $A=\emptyset$ and $r \ge 2$, we establish that for several significant classes of graphs - including chordal, co-chordal, cographs, cycles, complements of cycles, and certain grid graphs - the properties of vertex decomposability, shellability, and Cohen-Macaulayness are equivalent and precisely characterized by the co-chordality of the associated clutter $\mathrm{Con}_r(G)$.
 These results extend Fr\"oberg's theorem to the setting of $r$-connected ideals for these graph classes and motivate a conjecture concerning the linear resolution property of $r$-connected ideals in general.
 We also construct examples separating shellability from vertex decomposability.